LoreStudio-Charles/Virtue/README.md

 # Virtue
-Virtue
-A game of heroic adventure, sacrifice, and loss.
+Virtue is a game of heroic adventure, sacrifice, and loss.
 To win, sometimes you must lose it all.

 ```
 Stare into a mirror, what do you see?
-    Are you the man you would wish to be?
+    Are you the man that you would wish you could be?
 Others around you stare back and see,
    only an image you've shown them to be.
 Above it all and high on His throne, looks down loving father.
-   You were never alone.
+   You are never alone.
 ```

 ## Virtues